finalv2/cwp-decap-test/strategies/cite-legal-sources-on-licensing-checklists.md

   - caregiver-licensing
 order: 2
 resources:
-  - Foster home licensing inspection checklist
+  - Washington State inspection checklist
 ---
 Licensing checklists often include requirements that seem arbitrary or outdated to families and staff.
 And when decision-makers can't see the legal source behind each requirement, it's hard to know which items can be updated and which require policy changes.